ProjectOrangeBox/orange/README.md

 `end` end the current page variable section

-`extends` a view can only extend 1 other view (normally the “base” template)
+`extends` a view can only extend 1 other view (normally the base template)

 `includes` include another template into scope